UCSB-CASL/Curvature_ECNet_2D/README.md

-# Error-Correcting Neural Networks for Two-Dimensional Curvature Computation in the Level-Set Method
+# Error-correcting neural networks for two-dimensional curvature computation in the level-set method

 ### Contents